 11. Termination.
-This Charter shall terminate 2 years from the date of the filing of this charter with the appropriate U.S. Senate and House of Representatives Oversight Committees unless earlier terminated or renewed by proper authority.
+This Charter shall terminate two years from the date of its filing with the appropriate U.S. Senate and House of Representatives Oversight Committees unless terminated earlier or renewed by proper authority.

 12. Membership and Designation.

 a.
-The Committee shall consist of at least 15 but not more than 21 members to be appointed by the Secretary to ensure balanced representation geographically, ethnically, and on the basis of gender as well as among commercial and recreational fishermen, environmental, consumer, academic, tribal, governmental, and other national interest groups.
-Criteria for membership is one or more of the following:
+The Committee shall consist of at least 15 but not more than 21 members to be appointed by the Secretary to ensure balanced representation among commercial and recreational fishermen, aquaculture, environmental, consumer, academic, tribal, governmental, and other national interest areas, as well as geographic, ethnic, and gender diversity.
+Criteria for membership is expertise or experience in one or more of the following:

 i.
-Experience in harvesting, processing, production, or marketing fish or fish products.
+Harvesting, processing, production, or marketing fish or fish products.

 ii.
-Experience in promoting fishing for pleasure, relaxation, or consumption.
+Promoting fishing for pleasure, relaxation, or consumption.
 This may include operating a recreational fishing business.
 Recreational fishing experience by itself is not sufficient experience.

 iii.
-Experience as a former or current officer or in a leadership role in a national, state, or regional organization representing marine fisheries interests.
+Having a leadership role in a national, state, or regional organization representing marine fisheries interests.

 iv.
-Experience in managing and conserving living marine resources or in representing consumers of fish or fish products through active and sustained participation in local, State, or national organizations.
+Managing and conserving living marine resources or in representing consumers of fish or fish products through active and sustained participation in local, state, or national organizations.

 v.
-Experience in teaching, writing, researching, consulting, or adjudicating matters related to living marine resources, fishery management, ecosystem approaches to fishery science and management and living marine resource conservation.
+Teaching, writing, researching, consulting, or adjudicating matters related to living marine resources, fishery management, ecosystem approaches to fishery science and management, and living marine resource conservation.

 vi.
-Experience in teaching, writing, researching consulting, or adjudicating matters related to the human uses/values or social sciences associated with living marine resources.
+Teaching, writing, researching, consulting, or adjudicating matters related to the human uses/values or social sciences associated with living marine resources.

 b.
 The members are appointed for 3-year terms and serve at the discretion of the Secretary.
-Members are designated as “special government employees” (SGEs) and are selected for their expertise in the aforementioned areas of experience to help guide the Department with implementing its stewardship mission over living marine resources in the most effective manner.
-Members will be subject to the ethical standards applicable to SGEs.
+Members are designated as “special government employees” who are selected for their expertise in the aforementioned areas of experience to help guide the Department with implementing its stewardship mission over living marine resources in the most effective manner.
 Terms of appointment are contingent upon the Committee’s continuation and the active participation of the members.
-An appointment may be terminated if a member misses two consecutive meetings, unless excused for good cause by the Chairperson or the Vice Chair.
+An appointment may be terminated if a member misses two consecutive meetings, unless excused for good cause by the Chair or the Vice Chair.
 Members serve until reappointed or replaced; however, no member may serve more than two consecutive terms.
 No member may serve on both the Committee and a regional fishery management council at the same time.
 Vacancy appointments may be made for the remainder of the unexpired term of the vacancy.
 State officials and their designees who serve as voting members of a regional fishery management council may not be appointed as members of the Committee.
 No more than one-third of the Committee’s voting membership terms shall expire annually.

 c.
 The Chair and Vice Chair will be chosen from among the MAFAC members by the Under Secretary or her or his designee, and shall serve at her or his discretion.

 d.
-The Under Secretary of Oceans and Atmospheres and the Department’s Assistant Administrator for Fisheries will serve as non-voting ex officio members to the Committee.
+The Under Secretary of Commerce for Oceans and Atmosphere and the Assistant Administrator for Fisheries will serve as non-voting ex officio members to the Committee.

 e.
 The executive directors of the Atlantic, Gulf of Mexico, and Pacific Interstate Fisheries Commissions may serve as non-voting ex officio members to the Committee.

 f.
-Members of the Committee are not compensated for their services, but will upon request be allowed travel and per diem expenses as authorized by 5 U.S.C.
-5701 et seq.
+Members of the Committee are not compensated for their services, but will upon request be allowed travel and per diem expenses as authorized by 5 U.S.C. § 5703.

 a.
 The Committee may establish, with the approval of NMFS, subcommittees or working groups of its members, as necessary, subject to the provisions of FACA, the FACA implementing regulations, and applicable Department of Commerce guidance.

 c.
-All subcommittees, working groups, and task forces will report back to the parent committee, and will not provide advice or work products directly to NMFS or NOAA.
+All subcommittees, working groups, and task forces will report back to the Committee, and will not provide advice or work products directly to NMFS or NOAA.